yanyongyu/githubkit/docs/usage/authentication.md

 ## GitHub Action Authentication

-GitHubKit provides a built-in auth strategy for GitHub Actions.
+githubkit provides a built-in auth strategy for GitHub Actions.
 You can use the `ActionAuthStrategy` to automatically authenticate to the GitHub API.

 ```python
 from githubkit import GitHub, ActionAuthStrategy